Grammar-aware sentence classification on quantum computers: Introduction

-In the last half-decade, the natural conceptual fusion of QC with AI, and especially machine learning (ML), has lead to a plethora of novel and exciting advancements.
+In the last half-decade, the natural conceptual fusion of QC with AI, and especially the subfield of AI known as machine learning (ML), has lead to a plethora of novel and exciting advancements.
 The quantum machine learning (QML) literature has reached an immense size considering its young age, with the cross-fertilisation of ideas and methods between fields of research as well as academia and industry being a dominant driving force.
 The landscape includes using quantum computers for subroutines in ML algorithms for executing linear algebra operations \cite{Harrow_2009}, or quantising classical machine learning algorithms based on neural networks \cite{Beer_2020}, support vector machines, clustering \cite{NEURIPS2019_16026d60}, or artificial agents who learn from interacting with their environment \cite{Dunjko_2016}, and even quantum-inspired and dequantised classical algorithms which nevertheless retain a complexity theoretic advantage \cite{Chia_2020}.
 Small-scale classification experiments have also been implemented with quantum technology \cite{Havlicek2019,Li_2015}.

-From this collection of ingredients there organically emerges the interdisciplinary field of Quantum Natural Language Processing (QNLP), a research area still in its infancy \cite{Zeng2016,O_Riordan_2020,wiebe2019quantum,bausch2020quantum,chen2002quantum} QNLP combines NLP and QC and seeks algorithms and novel quantum language models.
-Building on the recently established methodology of QML, one aims to import QC algorithms to obtain theoretical speedups for specific NLP tasks or use the quantum Hilbert space as a feature space in which NLP tasks are to be executed.
+From this collection of ingredients there organically emerges the interdisciplinary field of Quantum Natural Language Processing (QNLP), a research area still in its infancy \cite{Zeng2016,O_Riordan_2020,wiebe2019quantum,bausch2020quantum,chen2002quantum}, combines NLP and QC and seeks novel quantum language model designs and quantum algorithms for NLP tasks.
+Building on the recently established methodology of QML, one imports QC algorithms to obtain theoretical speedups for specific NLP tasks or use the quantum Hilbert space as a feature space in which NLP tasks are to be executed.